jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 # 漢字 - What the Hell is Even That?
 ---
 If you're not familiar with the Japanese language, characters like 漢字, 本 or 私 may just look like what you would expect Japanese to look like.
 And you would be absolutely correct.
 Over 40% of written Japanese is in Kanji(Chikamatsu, et al., 2000)[^1].
 The remaining 60% of written characters is generally comprised of the two other writing systems; hiragana and katakana.
 Hiragana and Katakana are more similar to the phonetic latin alphabet that we've become accustomed to as English speakers.
 In English, we assign sounds to letters, thou***gh***, they aren't always pronounced.
 In Japanese, their scripts are considered [syllabaries](https://en.wikipedia.org/wiki/Syllabary).
 In a syllabary, each character is assigned, you guessed it, to a phonetic syllable.
-For example the character ち makes the sounds "chi" and will almost always make that sound when read, for example: にち is read as nichi.
+For example the character ち makes the sounds "chi" and will almost always make that sound when read: にち is read as nichi.

 Hiragana and Katakana are two scripts that represent the same sounds